AndersDJohnson/sublime-config/Packages/EditorConfig/readme.md

 ### Trailing whitespace

 Even though there is a `trim_trailing_whitespace` property.
-I would still recommend you set `"draw_white_space": "all"` in your Sublime preferences to prevent you from accidentally committing whitespace garbage whenever a project is missing a .editorconfig file.
+I would still recommend you set `"draw_white_space": "all"` and/or `"trim_trailing_white_space_on_save": true` in your Sublime preferences to prevent you from accidentally committing whitespace garbage whenever a project is missing a .editorconfig file.

 ### Show changes